ThomasCdln/SIR_2022/README.md

-# SIR_2022
+# SIR_2022 at the Network Ingeneering Departement of the UPC

-Comparing the efficiency between wifi Halow communication and multi-hop network for point of interest handdling by drones.
+The goal is to compare the efficiency between wifi Halow communication and simple wifi communication to build a multi-hop network using drones.

 We use droneKit and droneKit SITL to simulate the drones